 8. Pick the Best Time for Meetings

-That said, consider scraping Monday mornings from possible meeting slots unless you need to call an emergency session.
-Ushering employees straight into the meeting room after a weekend of rest isn’t a great idea.
+That said, consider scraping Monday mornings from possible time slots unless you need to call an emergency session.
+Ushering employees straight into the conference room after a weekend of rest isn’t a great idea.

 Workers need time to get things in order and start their week.
 Thus, they won’t be in the right mental state to consume information and make decisions.